jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 If you wish, you can also increase the reward to encourage a faster response.

 <img src="./article_request_contents_others.png" alt="Favicon">
 <figcaption> Figure 13.
-Example of information needed to request an article in Wosonhj / SmartQuantAi</figcaption>
+Example of information needed to request an article in Wosonhj / SmartQuantAi / Pidantuan </figcaption>

-Once your request is fulfilled and you have verified the contents of the pdf file, you must "Adopt" (accept) the file.
+Once your request is fulfilled, and you have verified the contents of the pdf file, you must "Adopt" ("Accept") the file.

 <img src="./adopt_request_smartquantai.png" alt="Favicon">
 <figcaption> Figure 14.
 Do NOT forget to "adopt" your article. </figcaption>

-Unlike other platforms, in here only you (the one requesting the file) will be able to download it.
+Unlike other platforms, here only you (the one requesting the file) will be able to download the file.
 And after 10 days, the file is deleted from the website.

 ## Sci-net